FFrelay/Jailbreaks/README.md

-# Info - visit my upcoming/new site [spicywriter.com](https://spicywriter.com)!
+# Visit my newly launched site [spicywriter.com](https://spicywriter.com)!

-Just gathering up my jailbreaks in a more organized fashion.
+This repo is for gathering jailbreaks in a more organized fashion.
 For now it's going to be just the models I think are good for NSFW writing.